-Response of the Licensee: The licensee has stated that under the "Connected Load Base Tariff" consumer can connect as many load as contracted and can utilize load within his contracted demand.
+Objection: One of the objectors has pointed out that the DISCOMs are using load within his contracted demand.
 It may happen that at any instance consumers connected on any Distribution Transformer may be utilizing the lower load than contracted, but it may be an instantaneous instance.
-Further, a company, in normal condition, cannot restrict any consumer from utilizing the load within his contracted capacity, therefore, while working out technical feasibility for any new consumer or for load extension of existing consumer, up to the Distribution Transformer level i.e. LT Line and Distribution Transformer level, connected load is taken into account.
+Further, a company, in normal condition, cannot restrict any consumer from utilizing the load within his contracted capacity, therefore, while working out technical feasibility for any new consumer or for load extension of existing consumer, up to the Distribution Transformer level i.e.